ahmtydn/isar_plus/packages/isar_plus/README.md

 ---

-## 🎉 Production-Ready for Flutter Apps!
+## Production-Ready for Flutter Apps

-**Isar Plus v4 is now stable and ready for production use!** Deploy with confidence on iOS, Android, macOS, Windows, and Linux.
+Isar Plus v4 is now stable and ready for production use!
+Deploy with confidence on iOS, Android, macOS, Windows, and Linux.
 Web support is functional for basic use cases and actively improving.

-✅ **Native Platforms:** Fully production-ready with comprehensive testing
+- **Native Platforms:** Fully production-ready with comprehensive testing
-✅ **Core Features:** CRUD, queries, indexes, transactions, encryption, watchers
+- **Core Features:** CRUD, queries, indexes, transactions, encryption, watchers
-⚠️ **Web Platform:** Functional for basic operations, OPFS optimization ongoing
+- **Web Platform:** Functional for basic operations, OPFS optimization ongoing
 ---

 ## About Isar Plus